 By the time I was finished I had spent less in supplies for my baskets than the decorated basket I had seen in the Christmas store would have cost and had close to 25 different baskets made that I could give as presents that year.
 I was happy with that and everyone who received the baskets seemed to like them.
 In fact, I know they liked them because every year they put them out with their Christmas decorations.

 With twenty-five years in age and counting the pine cone baskets are still going strong and to their credit I'd have to say they were well worth the time and effort it took to make them.
 A walk in the woods picking up pinecones turned out to be very economical for sure.

 I still have several boxes of pinecones in the basement and have been collecting woodland crafts on a Pinterest board.
 Perhaps some of these pinecones will be put to good use when I have the time to make some more woodland creations.

 If you love woodland and nature crafts I hope you find these tutorial, video's, patterns, and how-to's helpful.

-If you love my Woodland Tutorials & Nature Craft Tutorials, Video's, Patterns and How-To's board please follow my board by clicking on the red FOLLOW BOARD button above.
+If you love my Woodland Tutorials & Nature Craft Tutorials, Video's, Patterns and How-To's board please follow myboard by clicking on the SEE ON PINTEREST button on the board above and then clicking on the red FOLLOW BOARD button.